Thien Hau Temple of Cholon

-The Thien Hau Temple (Miếu Thiên Hậu), officially the Tue Thanh Guildhall (Hội quán Tuệ Thành), is a Chinese-style temple of the Chinese Goddess of Sea, Mazu on Nguyễn Trãi Street in the Cholon ("Chinatown") of District 5 in Ho Chi Minh City, Vietnam.
+The Thiên Hậu Temple (Miếu Thiên Hậu), officially the Tuệ Thành Assembly Hall (Hội quán Tuệ Thành, Chinese: 穗城會館) is a Chinese-style temple of the Chinese Goddess of Sea, Mazu on Nguyễn Trãi Street in the Chợ Lớn ward of Ho Chi Minh City, Vietnam.

 History

 Thiên Hậu is the Vietnamese transcription of the Chinese name Tianhou ("Empress of Heaven"), an epithet of the Chinese Goddess of Sea, Mazu, the deified form of Lin Moniang, a medieval Fujianese girl credited with saving one or some of her family members from harm during a typhoon through her spiritual power.
 Although officially unrecognized by both the governments of Mainland China and Taiwan, the faith is popular in the maritime southern provinces of China and, especially, on Taiwan and among the Chinese diaspora.
 In Vietnam, she is also sometimes known as the "Lady of the Sea" (Tuc Goi La Ba).
 Mazuism is frequently syncretized with Taoism and Chinese Buddhism.
 For example, at the Quan Am Pagoda nearby, the two main altars are dedicated to Thien Hau and Quan Am, the Vietnamese form of Guanyin, the Chinese form of the bodhisattva Avalokiteshvara.

 The temple was first erected c.
 1760 by the Cantonese community in the city.
 It saw major repairs or expansions in 1800, 1842 (and possibly also 1847), 1882, 1890, and 1916.